nashville-software-school/Vue-Workshop/chapters/Session_1.md

 ### main.js

 This is the entry point for our Vue applications.
-Every app will start by creating a new Vue instance, and will decide which component will should be rendered at the top of our component tree.
+Every app will start by creating a new Vue instance, and will decide which component should be rendered at the top of our component tree.
 Here we can see that the default behavior is to render the `App` component at the top of the tree.

 ```js
 import Vue from "vue";